What a plein-air painting trip involves

 - They're 'observational'.
 This means there's usually very little artistic license applied.
 What the painter sees, the painter paints.

-- Plein air art is often described as: 'direct'.
+- Plein-air art is often described as: 'direct'.
 This is the way paintings are described that are not overly worked.
 You can see the brushmarks and things are indicated rather than carefully painted.
-Often the bare canvas, or wash of tone applied before painting began, still shows through the finished work.
+Often the bare canvas, or a wash of tone (applied before painting began), still shows through the finished work.

-There are lots of artists who paint en plein air using oils, so it's very difficult to generalise.
-You will be able to find examples which don't fit with my descriptions above.
+There are lots of artists who paint en plein-air using oils, so it's very difficult to generalise.
+You will be able to find examples which don't fit with my descriptions here.

 I understand some art collectors only collect plein-air paintings, preferring their characteristics over other types of painting.